babynus/projeqtor/projeqtor/docs/user/AccessRights.rst

    * In most cases, it is devoted to project leader.

-.. rubric:: Section: Work and Cost visibility
+.. rubric:: Work and Cost visibility

 * This section defines for each profile the scope of visibility of work and cost data.

-.. rubric:: Section: Assignment management
+.. rubric:: Assignment management

 * This section defines the visibility and the possibility to edit assignments (on activities or else).

 .. index:: !
 Checklist (Access rights)

-.. rubric:: Section: Display specific buttons
+.. rubric:: Display specific buttons

-* This section defines whether some button will be displayed or not.
+* This section defines whether some button, checklist, job list will be displayed or not (if defined).

    .. compound:: **Display of combo detail button**

     * This option defines for each profile whether the button |buttonIconSearch| will be displayed or not, facing every combo list box.
     * Through this button, it is possible to select an item and create a new item.
     * This button may also be hidden depending on access rights (if the user has no read access to corresponding elements).

- .. compound:: **Access to checklist**

-    * Defines visibility or not to the checklist (if defined).

- .. compound:: **Access to jobs lists**

-    * Defines visibility or not to the jobs lists (if defined).

    .. compound:: **Multiple update**

     * Defines the possibility or not to change one or more criteria for one or more selected rows at a time

-.. rubric:: Section: Planning access rights
+.. rubric:: Planning access rights

-* This section defines access to planning functionality.

- .. compound:: **Calculate planning**

-    * This option defines for each profile the ability to calculate planning or not.

- .. compound:: **Access to resource planning of others**

-    * This option defines for each profile the ability to see the resource planning of others.
+* This section defines access for each profile to planning functionality.

- .. compound:: **Change validated data**

-* This option defines for each profile the ability to change the validated data or not on details area.

-.. rubric:: Section: Unlock items
+.. rubric:: Unlock items

 * This section defines for each profile the ability to unlock any document or requirement.
 * Otherwise, each user can only unlock the documents and requirements locked by himself.

-.. rubric:: Section: Reports
+.. rubric:: Reports

 * This section defines for each profile the ability to change the resource parameter in reports.

-.. rubric:: Section: Specific update rights
+.. rubric:: Specific update rights

 * Defines for each profile the ability to force delete items.
 * Defines for each profile the ability to force close items.